superxpro/Foodics-Automation-Assignment/README.md

 ## Prerequisites

-To run the scripts, you will need the following tools and libraries:
+To The main Frameworks included in the project:

 -   [Java](https://www.java.com/en/download/) (version 8 or higher)
 -   [Maven](https://maven.apache.org/install.html) (for building and running the Selenium scripts)